larrotta69/hackathon-huge/React Tech break-fast.md

 export default cartProducts
 ```

-* Add this new lines on the index.js file
+* Add this new lines on the index.js

 ```js
 import rootReducer from './reducers/index'